Skip to main content

 HHS Sustainability

-The U.S. Department of Health and Human Services (HHS) focuses on sustainable and efficient operations to uphold the HHS mission of protecting the health and well-being of all Americans.
+The U.S. Department of Health and Human Services (HHS) focuses on sustainable and efficient operations and programs to reduce the Agency’s climate impact and uphold the HHS mission of enhancing the health and well-being of all Americans.

 What does Sustainability mean?